pulse2percept/pulse2percept/doc/topics/models.rst

 ~~~~~~~~~~~~~~~~

 Brightness comes in two flavors. ``max_brightness`` is the brightest positive
-pixel, in the model's own arbitrary units. ``total_brightness`` integrates
+pixel, in the model's own arbitrary units. ``integrated_brightness`` sums
 positive brightness over the visual field --- a pixel sum scaled by the area
 of a pixel, in brightness units x dva^2 --- so it approximates a spatial
 integral instead of tracking how finely you sampled the field.
 Neither is on a
 psychophysical absolute scale.

-The remaining measurements describe the suprathreshold support:
+The remaining measurements describe the suprathreshold support as a set of
+pixels.
+Brightness enters only through where the threshold falls, not as a
+weight, so the geometry stays internally consistent: a circular phosphene has
+``major_axis == minor_axis == diameter``.

 **area**
     Area of the support (dva^2).